nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     1. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

+### Creating a pool

+1. Creating a pool from using the list of all passengers being shown.

+    1. Prerequisites: List all passengers using the `list` command.
+       Multiple passengers in the list, with the first two passengers having the same the trip day of `MONDAY` and trip time of `1930`.
+       The rest of the passengers having any other trip day and time.

+    1. Test case: `pool n/Paul p/90101231 d/MONDAY t/1930 c/1 c/2`<br>

+       Expected: A pool is created and added to the pool list, with a trip by the driver named `Paul`, phone number `90101231`, at `MONDAY 1930`.
+       Names of the passengers from the passenger list at index 1 and 2 are also displayed in the pool.
+       Status message shows the details of the pool created.

+   1. Test case: `pool n/Sarah p/96663777 d/MONDAY t/1400 c/1 c/2`<br>

+      Expected: A pool is created and added to the pool list, with a trip by the driver named `Sarah`, phone number `96663777`, at `MONDAY 1400`.
+      Names of the passengers from the passenger list at index 1 and 2 are also displayed in the pool.
+      Status message shows a message to warn the user that there are passengers with a time difference of more than 15 minutes of the pool time.

+   1. Test case: `pool n/Patricia p/90102020 d/WEDNESDAY t/1930 c/1 c/3`<br>

+      Expected: No pool is added.
+Error details shown in the status message, prompting user to check for a trip day mismatch.
+Text in command bar turns red.

+   1. Test case: `pool n/Jose p/85553777 d/MONDAY t/1930 c/0`<br>

+      Expected: No pool is added.
+Error details shown in the status message.
+Text in command bar turns red.

+### Deleting a pool

+1. Deleting a pool while all pools are being shown.

+    1. Prerequisites: List all pools using the `listPool` command.
+Multiple pools in the list.

+    1. Test case: `unpool 1`<br>

+       Expected: First pool is deleted from the list.
+Details of the deleted pool shown in the status message.

+    1. Test case: `unpool 0`<br>

+       Expected: No pool is deleted.
+Error details shown in the status message.
+Status bar remains the same.

+    1. Other incorrect delete commands to try: `unpool`, `unpool x`, `...` (where x is larger than the list size)<br>

+       Expected: Similar to previous.

 ### Deleting a passenger

 1. Deleting a passenger while all passengers are being shown.